bundlecraft-io/bundlecraft/SECURITY.md

 - Uses the Python `cryptography` library with FIPS-compliant primitives (when available).
 - All timestamps use timezone-aware UTC.
-- SHA256 is used for integrity verification; SHA1 and MD5 are strictly prohibited.
+- SHA256 is used for integrity verification and content addressing.
+- SHA1 is used only for JKS alias generation and legacy certificate fingerprint display (not for security verification).
+- MD5 is prohibited.
 - No private keys are handled, stored, or transmitted by BundleCraft.

 ---